yluo3421/phase-5-project-version2/README.md

 #How to use this at your local VS

-If you want to fork this repo, below are the commands I run Bundle install rails s create a new terminal
+If you want to fork this repo, below are the commands I run<br />
+Bundle install
+rails s
+create a new terminal